ymmit85/vROps/Host Profile Properties/README.md

-# Licence Key Properties
+# Host Profile Properties

-Script will collect vCenter Licence Key data and add to associated vROps Objects.
+Script will collect compliance of specified Host Profile for host and update the associated object in vROps.

 ### Requires existing connection to vCenter server